 How to make a smaller gender reveal cake

 This recipe makes enough cake batter for a three layer 9-inch cake.
 If you want to make a three layer 6-inch cake, divide the cake recipe by 2.
-You’ll just need to adjust the baking time.
-Smaller cakes mean less baking, so start checking them for doneness at around 20 minutes.
-For any other cake pan sizes, check out my article on converting cake pan sizes to understand exactly how much batter to make.

-if using 6-inch round pans, I suggest making ¾ of the amount of buttercream if you want thick layers of frosting like you see in the photos.
+If using 6-inch round pans, I suggest making ¾ of the amount of buttercream if you want thick layers of frosting like you see in the photos.

 More of my favorite celebration cakes